If you can create a Short Link or QR Code or view engagement data without logging in to the Bitly web app (app.bitly.com), then you're using our API.

-Some platforms will display how many clicks your shortened links are getting.
+Some platforms display how many clicks your shortened links are getting.
 They may show you the data in a report or inline with each link.
 This is often a way to display the click metrics and social engagement side by side.
-To retrieve that click data from Bitly, those systems are using the API.
+To retrieve that click data from Bitly, those systems use the API.

 ... you shorten links without going to bitly.com.